samvermette/SVWebViewController/README.md

 ### CocoaPods

 I'm not a big fan of CocoaPods, so tend to not keep it updated.
-If you really want to use SVWebViewController with CocoaPods, I suggest you use `pod 'SVWebViewController', :head` to pull from the `master` branch directly.
+If you really want to use SVWebViewController with CocoaPods, I suggest you use `pod 'SVWebViewController', :git => 'https://github.com/TransitApp/SVWebViewController.git` to pull from the `master` branch directly.
 I'm usually careful about what I push there and is the version I use myself in all my projects.

 ### Manually